Metric inequalities for polygons: Introduction

 \section{Introduction}

-Let $A_1,A_2,\ldots,A_n$ be the vertices of a possibly self-crossing polygon (i.e., closed polygonal chain) with unit perimeter in the Euclidean plane.
-Here the perimeter is $\per(A_1 A_2 \ldots A_n)=$ $\sum_{i=1}^n |A_i A_{i+1}|$, where indices are taken modulo $n$ (i.e., $A_{n+1}=A_1$).
+Let $A_1,A_2,\ldots,A_n$ be the vertices of a possibly self-crossing polygon (\ie, closed polygonal chain) with unit perimeter in the Euclidean plane.
+Here the perimeter is $\per(A_1 A_2 \ldots A_n)=$ $\sum_{i=1}^n |A_i A_{i+1}|$, where indices are taken modulo $n$ (\ie, $A_{n+1}=A_1$).
 Let $s(n)$ be the infimum of the sum of pairwise distances among the $n$ vertices, and $s_c(n)$ be the same infimum for the case of convex polygons:

 Larcher and Pillichshammer~\cite{LP08} proved that $s_c(n)$ grows linearly in $n$, and more precisely, that $s_c(n) \geq \frac{n-1}{2}$.
 Alternative proofs were recently given by Aggarwal~\cite{Ag10} and L\"{u}k\H{o}~\cite{Lu10}.
 We have nearly equality, if $A_1$ is close to $(0,0)$ and the other $n-1$ vertices $A_i$ $(i>1)$ are all close to $(\frac12,0)$.
-Hence $s_c(n) = \frac{n-1}{2}$, as previously conjectured by Audet et al.~\cite{AHM07}.
+Hence $s_c(n) = \frac{n-1}{2}$, as previously conjectured by Audet~\etal~\cite{AHM07}.
 Here we extend this result for arbitrary polygons and show that $s(n)$ has a similar behavior.

 \begin{theorem} For every $n \geq 3$, $ s(n) \geq \frac{n}{4}$.
 For $n$ even equality holds; for $n$ odd, $s(n) \leq \frac{n+1}{4}$. \end{theorem}

 Let now $S(n)$ be the supremum of the sum of pairwise distances among the vertices, and $S_c(n)$ be the same supremum for the case of convex polygons: